-The AIP hosts the Gaia data as one of the external data centres along with the main Gaia archive maintained by ESAC.
+The AIP hosts the Gaia data as one of the external data centers along with the main Gaia archive maintained by ESAC.
 Along with the Gaia data releases we provide auxiliary catalogues for cross match purposes.
-More auxiliary catalogues such as APOGEE will be put online in the near future.
+More auxiliary catalogues will be put online in the near future.

 Gaia datasets available on Gaia@AIP

 - The second Gaia Data Release – available from 25.
 April 2018